 FUTURES MARKET: On a roster with no seniors, the Wolverines have placed a premium on the contributions they get from the most experienced members of the team.
 Junior G/F Zack Novak is at the top of that list of reliable incumbents.
 The Indiana native has played an increasingly vital role for Michigan as Big Ten play starts.
 In the win over Penn State, Novak went 5-of-6 from the field and scored all 15 of his points in the second half.
 He followed that up with a 5-of-7 shooting performance from behind the arc in the loss at Wisconsin, and then posted a double-double in the overtime loss to undefeated Kansas, with 12 points and 11 rebounds.

 --The foul line is the place where many games are won or lost, and Michigan has to like its chances when the Wolverines are sent to the stripe, especially if freshman G Tim Hardaway Jr. steps to the line.
-Michigan ranks second in the Big Ten in free-throw percentage with a 72.4 percent rating, and Hardaway is eighth in the Big Ten with his 80.4 percent accuracy from the line.
+Michigan ranked second in the Big Ten in free-throw percentage with a 72.4 percent rating through Jan.
+9, and Hardaway was eighth in the Big Ten with his 80.4 percent accuracy from the line.

 --Sophomore G Jordan Dumars transferred to Michigan from South Florida in the middle of last season, and became eligible to play for the Wolverines as of the Dec.
-28 game against Purdue, although he has yet to take the court.
-He played in just six games at South Florida before deciding to transfer much closer to his Detroit area home.
+28 game against Purdue, although he had yet to take the court through Jan.
+9. He played in just six games at South Florida before deciding to transfer much closer to his Detroit area home.